youyifong/tsp/README.md

 > python -m tsp roifiles2mask --f "eg1/*" --width 1392 --height 1040 --saveas fname

-- --f is required and tells the program which image files to segment.
-The quotes around file name pattern are required, because otherwise it will be expanded by shell
+- --f A list of file names separated by comma, containing no spaces, e.g., [xx1.png,xx2.png], or a pattern to match file names, e.g. 'xx*.png'.
+The quotes around file name pattern are required, because otherwise it will be expanded by shell.

 - --saveas is required and tells the output mask png file name